HookturnDigital/advanced-forms-docs/Creating-and-editing-posts.md

 ## Editing existing posts

-To edit an existing post, you must provide a post ID to the form.
-This is provided through the `post` form arg.
-Setting this arg tells Advanced Forms Pro that the form submission is an update request and specifies which post to target.
-This can be provided both in the shortcode and the `advanced_form()` function.
+To edit an existing post, you must specify which post to target using the `post` form arg.
+Setting this arg gives Advanced Forms Pro context and indicates that the form is intended for editing an existing post.
+If the plugin can find the post, it will preload the values into the form for editing.

+The post context can be passed to both the shortcode and the `advanced_form()` function.
 It can also be set if using the **Advanced Form** block in the block editor.

 ### Editing the current post